fsc-data-science/MKR-Elasticity-ETHB/README.md

 # MKR-Elasticity-ETHB

-An (in progress) Elasticity Analysis of MKR ETH-B "ETH Low Ratio".
+An  Elasticity Analysis of MKR ETH-B "ETH Low Ratio".

-The original project plan is available for review [here](https://github.com/fsc-data-science/MKR-Elasticity-ETHB/blob/main/MKR%20Elasticity%20ETHB%20-%20Project%20Plan.md).
+For a deeper dive into the context, you can check out the report here on our [research site](https://science.flipsidecrypto.xyz/mkr_ethb_report).

+If you aren't interested in code and want the shortest summary of the situation, you can check out the email sized version of this research on our research [beehiiv](https://flipsidecrypto.beehiiv.com) once it is complete.
+For now, you can subscribe to get (summaries of) the best crypto research direct to your inbox.

 The broad goal is to develop a methodology for assessing the Elasticity of on-chain interactions with contracts, using MakerDAO's
 ETH Vault B ("ETH Low Ratio") as the introductory example.